jozefg/hasquito/README.markdown

 Notice that there is no sugar for top level functions.
 It simplifies parsing greatly.
 Lambdas are implicitly curried though.

+There are currently 4 primitive operations: `+`, `-`, `*`, and `/`.
+Other
+than that the language is just function application and lambdas.

+A Hasquito program when run will evaluate `main : Num` and print the result.

+## Using hasquitoc

+To compile pieces of Hasquito code first build the compiler with

+    cabal build

+This should generate an executable called `hasquitoc`.
+Next all you have to do is call `hasquitoc` on the file containing some code.

+This will create a file called `out.js` with the runtime system and compiled code.
+Run this file with node.js or something similar.

 ## Why Javascript

 It's fair to ask we we're bothering to compile everything to STG if